18F/tock/docs/README.md

 -----------

-Tock documentation! is written in
+The Tock documentation is written in
 [GitHub-flavored markdown][gh-md] and is best read using the GitHub interface.

 [gh-md]: https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown